Osvaldo Romo: Left-wing activism

+Life since 11th September 1973

-Osvaldo Romo became known in working-class neighborhoods before Pinochet's coup in 1973 as a leftist activist, member of the Popular Socialist Union (USOPO) and MIR sympathizer.
-Following the coup, he reappeared in these neighborhoods in a military uniform, arresting his friends and contacts.
+Following the coup, he reappeared in these neighborhoods in a military uniform, without being part of the Army, arresting his friends and contacts, becoming an informer of the DINA.
 There are still debates in left-wing circles over whether Romo suddenly changed his political orientation or if he had always been a mole for the Chilean security services.

+He joined the DINA, where he served as a civilian collaborator under the command of Brigadier Miguel Krassnoff in the Halcón I unit (part of the Caupolicán Brigade, which had orders to neutralize the MIR’s activities at any cost).
+Romo expressed alleged disappointment at having been active in the far left, which is why he had decided to neutralize such groups.
+According to Krassnoff, while Romo was his collaborator, he served only as an informant; Krassnoff takes no responsibility for the subsequent events described by Romo.

-Known as Guatón Romo ("Fatso Romo") or Comandante Raúl, he was one of DINA's key torturers, operating in centers such as Villa Grimaldi.
+Known as Guatón Romo ("Fatso Romo") or Comandante Raúl, he was one of DINA's civilian key torturers, operating in centers such as Villa Grimaldi.
 On April 11, 1995, in an interview televised by Univisión, he commented in great detail, and evidently without remorse, on the techniques that had been used in the centers.
 These included the application of electricity to women's nipples and genitals, the use of dogs, and insertion of rats into women's vaginas.

 —Would you do it again?
 Would you do it the same way?

 —Sure, I'd do the same and more.
 I wouldn't leave anybody alive (...)
 That was one of DINA's mistakes.
 I was always arguing with my general: don't leave that person alive, don't let that person go free.
 There are consequences.

 —As for throwing the corpses of the prisoners into the sea...

 —I think it could have happened. (...)
 Throwing them into the crater of a volcano would be better... (...)
 Who'd go looking for them in a volcano?
 Nobody.

 —On the day you die... what would your epitaph say?
 "Here lies the hangman, the torturer, the murderer..."

 —Logical, logical.
 I accept that.
 But for me it was a positive thing. (...)
 I am at peace with my conscience and my beliefs.